Contracting in NZ

 Your invoice will be paid on or around the 25th of each month for the previous month’s work.
 If the 25th falls on a weekend or public holiday, you will get paid the business day prior.

-Approximately six weeks before your employment contract ends, your Recruit I.T.
+Approximately six weeks out from the end of your contract term, your Recruit I.T.
 Consultant will liaise with you and the client to discuss whether your independent contractor agreement is likely to be renewed.
-If it is, a new contractor services agreement will be produced for you to sign.
+If it is, a new assignment confirmation will be produced for you to sign.

 Business.govt.nz - https://www.business.govt.nz/